How To Write a CV: Tips, Tools, & Examples for 2024

 How to tailor your CV

-Pro Tip: If you tailor your CV with clarity instead of murky guesswork, the Teal CV Builder has a Match Scoring tool that compares the language and skills in your CV to any unique JD—giving you a breakdown score of how well they align.
-It also offers suggestions for improvement and customizable keyword options to help improve your original score—and your alignment with the position.
+Pro Tip: If you want to tailor your CV with clarity instead of murky guesswork, Teal's AI Resume Builder has a Match Scoring tool that compares the language and skills of your resume or CV to any job description—giving you a breakdown score of how well they align.
+It also offers suggestions to help improve your original score—and your alignment with the position.

 Write your CV with Teal